Guided tours - FAQs

 16. Is there a café at Lambeth Palace?

 Unfortunately we don’t have a café at Lambeth Palace, and eating and drinking are not permitted on the visitor routes.
-Tour groups often enjoy visiting the Garden Museum situated next door which has a café and can take advance bookings - telephone 020 7401 8865.
+There is a small café on the river opposite the gatehouse and a number of restaurants and pubs just across Lambeth Bridge.

 17. Will I be able to see the garden?